Sicilian Sfince (Sfince di San Giuseppe): The Irresistible Ricotta Pastry for Father’s Day

 While they are associated with specific occasions, these fritters are so delicious that they deserve to be enjoyed throughout the year.
 The lively period of Carnival, with its colorful parades and joyful celebrations, is another great time to prepare St. Joseph’s Sfince.
 Their sweet, airy goodness perfectly complements the festive spirit.
 So don’t wait for a particular holiday—whip up a batch any time you want to enjoy a taste of Sicily!

-The History of Sicilian Sfince
+The Story Behind Sicilian Sfince

 While the exact origins of Sicilian Sfince remain a bit of a mystery, we do have some fascinating historical tidbits that shed light on their presence in Sicily.
 By the 1300s, these delightful treats were already making a mark in the bustling streets of Palermo.
 During this time, “sfingiari,” or sfinci sellers, were a common sight in the city, peddling their delicious, airy fritters to eager locals and travelers alike.